mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 ## Emerging from primordial web app goo

 Weeks or months have ticked by.
-Version 1.0 The Hot New Thing is nearly ready and your site it growing.
+Version 1.0 of The Hot New Thing is nearly ready, and your site is growing.

 By this point,
 your workflow is getting out of control.